Temple of Jupiter (Baalbek): History

-The huge quarry nearby likely played into the Roman decision to create a huge "Great Court" of a big pagan temple complex in this mountain site, despite being located at 1,145 meters of altitude and lying on the remote eastern border of the Roman Empire.
+The huge quarry nearby likely played into the Roman decision to create a huge "Great Court" of a big pagan temple complex in this mountain site, despite being located at 1,145 meters (3756 ft) of altitude and lying on the remote eastern border of the Roman Empire.

 Although the 6th-century Greek historian John Malalas dates the temple to the reign of Antoninus Pius (AD 138–161), construction probably started soon after around 16 BC, when Baalbek became a Roman colony known as Colonia Julia Augusta Felix Heliopolitana.
 It was largely completed by AD 60 as evidenced by a graffito located on one of the topmost column drums.
 It was an important religious site during the Roman Empire, and emperors often consulted the temple's oracle.
 Trajan learned of his imminent death c.
 AD 115.